 Always start your party decorations outside so there's a bit of a build up to the entrance.
 There's nothing worse for your guests than arriving at a bare front door.
 For a Carnival theme party you could just have bunches of balloons starting along the pavement and leading guests up your drive to the front door, a personalized yard sign (below right,from supplier 4) or this carnival door banner (below left, from supplier 3).

 Alternatively you could chalk the pavement, hang a sign saying 'Carnival This Way', or make you own fake Carnival posters and position them along the route to your party.

-Alternatively, you could print a life-size cut out (below left) of your child dressed in a Carnival costume to position at the end of then drive or at your front door.
-These are add a motion-activated voice recorder (USA only) for around $10.
+Alternatively, you could print a life-size cut out (below left, supplier 2) of your child dressed in a Carnival costume to position at the end of then drive or at your front door.
+These are add a motion-activated voice recorder (also supplier 2) for around $10.
 You just have your child pre-record a short welcome message which then starts to play as people walk past the cut out.

 Another option is to tie a Circus clown shaped Airwalker balloon see supplier 1 or 3 holding a bunch of balloons to the front door to greet people.
 The Airwalker balloon itself is 4ft tall, so once you tie some other balloons in it's hand it will make quite an impressive display.

-If your budget permits there are some really great Carnival cutouts (USA only) such as ticket booths, fortune tellers, ferris wheels, and even concession stands.
+If your budget permits there are some really great Carnival cutouts from supplier 2 such as ticket booths, fortune tellers, ferris wheels, and even concession stands.